Berry and Potato Pathology

 Start Date: Fall 2022

-Jessica Mulvey – M.S. in Ag student
+Jessica Mulvey – MS in Ag student

 Research Focus: Biofortification and ex-situ conservation for crop micronutrient content